NzoCs/Learning-point-processes/docs/source/ref/wrapper.rst

 .. _api-wrapper:

-EasyTPP Tf and Torch Wrapper Modules
+new_ltpp Tf and Torch Wrapper Modules
 ====================================